JRMC-PR/holbertonschool-higher_level_programming/README.md

 ## Author

 This repository was created by Jesús R. Méndez Cruz (https://github.com/JRMC-PR).
 If you have any questions or comments about the repository, please feel free to contact me.
+Thank you for visiting!